zero1limited/mdoq-docs/docs/tutorials/adding-site-logo.md

 ---
 layout: default
-title: Adding a SVG Logo
+title: Setting up your SVG Logo
-description: How to add a SVG logo to your instance
+description: How to add your SVG logo to an instance
 ---

 # {{ page.title }}